zio/zio-http/docs/dsl/handler_aspect.md

 ## Leveraging Output Context

-When writing a handler aspect, in some cases, we want to pass some information from the handler aspect to the request handler which is at the end of the stack.
+Ordinary Middlewares are intended to bracket a request's execution by intercepting the request, possibly modifying it or short-circuiting its execution, and then performing some post-processing on the response.

+However, we sometimes want to gather some contextual information about a request and pass it alongside to the request's handler.
+This can be achieved with the `HandlerAspect[Env, CtxOut]` type, which extends `Middleware[Env]`.

+The `HandlerAspect` middleware produces a value of type `CtxOut` on each request, which the routing DSL will accept just like a path component.

 If we take a look at the definition of `HandlerAspect`, we can see that it has two type parameters, `Env` and `CtxOut`.
 The `CtxOut` is the output context.
 When we don't need to pass any context to the output, we use `Unit` as the output context, otherwise, we can utilize any type as the output context.